-All English Majors at Dickinson complete both a senior seminar on an advanced literary topic, and write a senior thesis.
+All English majors at Dickinson write a senior thesis.
 Students compose and revise the thesis — an independent piece of critical writing of about 50 pages — in the challenging and supportive company of the senior workshop.
-Each week in workshop the text is one's own and other senior majors's writing; both students and the professor critique and edit sequential drafts of the project.
+What makes Dickinson's thesis process different is that both students and the professor critique and edit sequential drafts of the project.

 What is the Senior Experience all about?